omgol411/disobind/analysis/README.md

 Check all the paths in the constructor before running the script.

 This script parses Disobind/AF2/AF3 outputs for all tasks and all CG values, as well as competing method outputs for interface/CG=1.
 Following outputs are generated:
+For both the OOD test set and Misc dataset it outputs:
-1. OOD set metrics in a CSV file format.
+1. Evaluation metrics for all tasks in a Results_*.csv file.
 2. AF2 vs AF3 confidence plot and raw data for the plots.
 3. Sparsity vs F1 score plot and raw data for the plots.

+Additionally, for the Midc dataset it outputs:
+1. Disobind+AF2 Predicted and the corresponding target interfaces at CG 1 in a .json file.
+2. F1-score for Disobind, AF2, and Disobind+AF2 for each entry in the datset.
-4. Predicted interfaces at CG 1 for case specific analysis.
-Note that we need the input contact maps for the specific cases from script (`prepare_entry_from_pdb.py`) in the `dataset` directory.
+*NOTE:* We need the input contact maps for the specific cases from script (`dataset/prepare_entry_from_pdb.py`).